-NTI is a nationally accredited career school with State and Federal approval for Financial Aid.
+That is because NTI is a nationally accredited career school with State and Federal approval for Financial Aid.

-For programs that are not Title IV eligible, we will discuss several tuition financing options available to students.
+Additionally, for programs that are not Title IV eligible, we will discuss several tuition financing options available to students.

 The Office of Career Development offers every student:

 For accreditation purposes, NTI is required to place at least 70% of our graduates in careers in their field of study.
-NTI’s rate in recent years has been in the high 80’s and low 90’s percentage range.
+And NTI’s rate in recent years has been in the high 80’s and low 90’s percentage range.

-All of NTI’s career training programs can be completed within one year.
+Currently, all of NTI’s career training programs can be completed within one year.
 But, course lengths vary depending on the program that is chosen.